rrojan/ai-productathon/README.md

 ---

 ## Goals:
-- Prepare team for future projects where we have to build projects with AI Integration
+- Prepare team for future projects where we have to build products with AI Integration
 - Understand the new possibilities that AI brings us
 - Allow members to build and showcase new projects and make their own tech choices
 - Incentivize research and personal growth